avipatel97/avipatel97.github.io/README.txt

 - Fix emojis
 - Upgrade to jqurey 3.6.0

-4/??/2021
+9/25/2021
 - Updated bio (removed EM)
 - Fixed publication capitalization
+- Added new Tufts publication
+- Added link to all public demos
+- Updated copyright to 2022
+- Switched to IntelliJ IDE = IntelliJ formatiing

 Future
-- Create the last Code Project Demo (I am Speed) and Link them all
 - Make same background for the whole thing (look at P)
-- Make left face image static (so it doesn’t move as you scroll) -Put website mentions below respective sections
+- Make left face image static (so it doesn’t move as you scroll)
+- Put website mentions below respective sections

 UI:
 N/A